open-telemetry/opentelemetry.io/content/en/docs/languages/python/getting-started.md

 ## Send telemetry to an OpenTelemetry Collector

 The [OpenTelemetry Collector](/docs/collector/getting-started/) is a critical component of most production deployments.
-Some examples of when it's beneficial to use a collector:
+Some examples of when it's beneficial to use a collector include:

-- A single telemetry sink shared by multiple services, to reduce overhead of switching exporters
+- Creating a single telemetry sink shared by multiple services, to reduce overhead of switching exporters
 - Aggregating traces across multiple services, running on multiple hosts
-- A central place to process traces prior to exporting them to a backend
+- Creating a central place to process traces prior to exporting them to a backend

 Unless you have just a single service or are experimenting, you'll want to use a collector in production deployments.